-In Tanner v.
-Tanner, the Husband appealed the trial court’s order denying his petition for modification of his divorce decree.
+In a recently decided alimony case captioned Tanner v.
+Tanner, the Husband appealed the trial court’s order denying his Supplemental Petition for Modification of his divorce decree.
 The parties were divorced in January 2016.
 The final judgment of dissolution required the Husband to pay permanent periodic alimony to the Wife.
-In September 2018, the Husband filed a petition to modify the divorce decree in which he sought to eliminate or reduce the amount of his alimony payments.
+In September 2018, the Husband filed a Supplemental Petition to Modify the divorce decree in which he sought to eliminate or reduce the amount of his alimony payments.

-In the Husband’s supplemental petition for modification of alimony, the Husband stated that his employer terminated his employment, and that his medical condition precluded him from finding similar employment.
-The trial court denied the Husband’s petition for modification of alimony based upon the fact that it found the Husband’s retirement at age 64 to be unreasonable.
-In his appeal, the Husband argued that his retirement was reasonable based on his age and his failing health.
+In the Husband’s Supplemental Petition for Modification of Alimony, the Husband stated that his employer terminated his employment, and that his medical condition precluded him from finding similar employment.
+The trial court denied the Husband’s Supplemental Petition for Modification of Alimony based upon the fact that it found the Husband’s retirement at age 64 to be unreasonable.
+In his appeal, the Husband argued that his retirement was reasonable based on his age and failing health.

-In the case at bar, the Husband retired six months before he turned sixty-five, when his employer notified him that he would not be rehired.
+In Tanner v.
+Tanner, the Husband retired six months before he turned sixty-five, when his employer notified him that he would not be rehired.
 The Husband was unable to perform the duties that he performed for forty years as an instrument technician.
-His job requires manual labor, and his physical condition rendered him unable to perform this work because he suffers from diabetes, COPD, and multiple sclerosis.
+His job required manual labor, and his physical condition rendered him unable to perform this work because he suffers from diabetes, COPD, and multiple sclerosis.

-Accordingly, the Florida Court of Appeal reversed the trial court’s order and ruled that the Husband’s supplemental petition for modification of alimony should be granted retroactive to the date on which the Husband’s petition for modification of alimony was filed.
+Accordingly, the Florida Court of Appeal reversed the trial court’s order and ruled that the Husband’s Supplemental Petition for Modification of Alimony should be granted retroactive to the date on which the Husband’s Supplemental Petition for Modification of Alimony was filed.
 The Court stated that when modifications of alimony are granted, they should be granted retroactively.

-To speak with a Palm Beach Gardens divorce attorney to discuss alimony in Florida, contact the Lane Law Firm, P.A. at (561) 363-3400.
+To speak with a Wellington, Florida divorce attorney to discuss alimony in Florida, contact the Lane Law Firm, P.A. at (561) 363-3400.